lufz88/my_notes_app/README.md

 This is the `README.md` file for your "MyApp" application.
 Here you will find instructions and requirements to run the application successfully.

+## Getting Started

+To quickly initialize and set up the project, we've included a convenient `setup.sh` script.
+This script automates the process of creating the necessary environment variables, setting up a PostgreSQL database with Docker, and launching both the backend and frontend in development mode.

+### Instructions

+1. Navigate to the project directory in your terminal.
+2. Run the following command to grant execution permissions to the setup script:
+    ```bash
+    chmod +x setup.sh
+    ```

 ## Features Implemented

 1. **Create Notes:** Users can now create new notes with ease.
 The application supports the addition of relevant details and tags.